funkia/purescript-turbine/docs/tutorial.md

 In this section we will explain how to create static HTML with Turbine.
 Turbine contains functions for creating components that correspond to single HTML elements.
-These live in the module `Turbine.HTML` which is typically import qualified like this.
+These live in the module `Turbine.HTML`, which is typically imported qualified like this:

 ```purescript
 import Turbine.HTML as H
 ```

 For every HTML element the `Turbine.HTML` module exports a corresponding function.
-Fro the HTML element `div` there is a function `div`, for the `span` element there is a `span` function, and so on.
+For the HTML element `div` there is a `div` funtion.
+For the `span` element there is a `span` function, and so on.
 The first argument to these functions is a record of attributes.
-Furthermore, if the HTML element supports children then the corresponding function takes a second argument as well.
-This argument must be a component and describes the child for the element.
-Here are a few examples.
+For HTML elements that can contain children, the corresponding function takes a second argument, as well.
+This argument must be a component and describes the child of the element.
+Here are a few examples:

 ```purescript
 myInput = H.input { placeholder: "Write here", class: "form-input" }